Everything you've always wanted to know about Anambas but were afraid to ask.

-Well, one of our favorites is to just stroll around Tarempa's sleepy waterfront.
+Well, one of my favorites is to just stroll around Tarempa's sleepy waterfront.
 The quaint and colorful wooden stilt-houses form a picturesque town backdrop that breathes the rustic atmosphere of years gone by.
 While you're on your walkabout, do make sure you swing by the ever-bustling fish market for scenes that have remained unchanged for centuries.

 Whilst Tarempa is a great place to explore, the main attraction in and around Anambas is of course its beautiful sea and countless reefs.
 You can charter a boat for a couple of days and ask to be taken around the various stunning islands, gorgeous bays, pretty beaches and azure-blue lagoons filled with crystal clear water.
 Island-hopping in Anambas should keep you enthralled for a few days at least, particularly if you enjoy going for a picnic or a BBQ.

 But you would be missing out bigtime if you also didn't explore the impressive underwater world that is Anambas.
 After all, its snorkeling and scuba-diving sites rival the best in the world.
 Examples of underwater Anambas sites that shouldn't be missed are Pulau Ayam, Pulau Temawan, Pulau Penjalin, Pulau Tokong Malangbiru and the Seven Skies and Igara wrecks.
 But for a true paradise island experience, both above and below the waterline, it's hard - if not impossible - to beat Pulau Bawah.